Fort Delaware

 Fort Delaware, DE (Prisoners who were held in the Fort Delaware Dungeon are still suffering there as spirits.
 Some spirits think that they are still incarcerated and want to be free).

-Prisons and jails where inmates died often produce restless spirits that can’t let go of this world and enter the next for a variety of reasons.
+Prisons and jails where inmates died often produce restless spirits that can’t let go of this world to enter the next for a variety of reasons.

-Alcatraz, CA (Inmates who died here are sometimes afraid to go to the next world because of their track record in this world).
+Alcatraz, CA (Inmates who died here are sometimes afraid to go to the next world because of their track record in this one).

-St Augustine Jail, FL (An inmate who died by hanging for a crime he didn’t commit is afraid to go on to the spirit world because he wasn’t a choir boy).
+Saint Augustine Jail, FL (An inmate who died by hanging for a crime he didn’t commit is afraid to go on to the spirit world because though he was innocent of the crime for which he was hung, he still wasn’t a choir boy).

-Fort Delaware, DE (Prisoners who died of disease may still be here probably because they have unfinished business or can’t accept the way that they perished here).
+Fort Delaware, DE (Prisoners who died of disease may still be here probably because they have unfinished business, or because they can’t accept the way that they perished here).

-People who enjoyed their jobs at a structure in this world, sometimes choose to still do so!
+People who enjoyed their jobs in a certain place in this world, sometimes choose to still do so!

-USS Hornet, CA (Spirits of Navy men still do their old assignments and have thought of new ones for themselves as well).
+USS Hornet, CA (Spirits of Navy men still work in their old assignments, and have thought of new ones for themselves as well).

-USS Livingston, TX (A spirit of a Navy man who was killed in a battle, still is keeping an eye on his engines as well as the pretty, living young women who visit).
+USS Lexington, TX (The spirit of a Navy man who was killed in a battle is still keeping an eye on his engines as well as on the pretty, living young women who visit).

-Fort Delaware, DE (A spirit of a cook is still puttering around the fort’s kitchen area).
+Fort Delaware, DE (The spirit of a cook is still puttering around the fort’s kitchen area).

 MANIFESTATIONS

-Spirits from the Civil War Era still hang around and let the living know that they are still there.
+Spirits from the Civil War Era still hang around and let the living know they are there.

 Spirits in Dungeon